iksaku/laravel-mass-update/README.md

 If you need to update the values in some Model classes and want to automatically mass update those changes, then this is for you!

-The existing `masUpdate` query is capable of identifying the changed attributes of `Eloquent` model classes and compile them properly.
+The existing `masUpdate` query is capable of identifying the _dirty_ attributes of `Eloquent` model classes and compile them properly.
 You don't need to manually cast them `toArray()`, instead, you just pass an array with the models you want to update.